Mongol Empire: Society

-Law and governance

-The Mongol Empire was governed by a code of law devised by Genghis, called Yassa, meaning "order" or "decree".
-A particular canon of this code was that those of rank shared much the same hardship as the common man.
-It also imposed severe penalties, e.g., the death penalty if one mounted soldier following another did not pick up something dropped from the mount in front.
-Penalties were also decreed for rape and to some extent for murder.
-Any resistance to Mongol rule was met with massive collective punishment.
-Cities were destroyed and their inhabitants slaughtered if they defied Mongol orders.
-Under Yassa, chiefs and generals were selected based on merit.
-The empire was governed by a non-democratic, parliamentary-style central assembly, called kurultai, in which the Mongol chiefs met with the great khan to discuss domestic and foreign policies.
-Kurultais were also convened for the selection of each new great khan.

-Genghis Khan also created a national seal, encouraged the use of a written alphabet in Mongolia, and exempted teachers, lawyers, and artists from taxes.

-The Mongols imported Central Asian Muslims to serve as administrators in China and sent Han Chinese and Khitans from China to serve as administrators over the Muslim population in Bukhara in Central Asia, thus using foreigners to curtail the power of the local peoples of both lands.
-The Mongols were tolerant of other religions, and rarely persecuted people on religious grounds.
-This was associated with their culture and progressive thought.
-Some historians of the 20th century thought this was a good military strategy: when Genghis was at war with Sultan Muhammad of Khwarezm, other Islamic leaders did not join the fight, as it was seen as a non-holy war between two individual powers.

 Religions

 At the time of Genghis Khan, virtually every religion had found Mongol converts, from Buddhism to Christianity, from Manichaeism to Islam.
 To avoid strife, Genghis Khan set up an institution that ensured complete religious freedom, though he himself was a shamanist.
 Under his administration, all religious leaders were exempt from taxation and from public service.

 Initially there were few formal places of worship because of the nomadic lifestyle.
 However, under Ögedei (1186–1241), several building projects were undertaken in the Mongol capital.
 Along with palaces, Ögedei built houses of worship for the Buddhist, Muslim, Christian, and Taoist followers.
 The dominant religions at that time were Tengrism and Buddhism, although Ögedei's wife was a Nestorian Christian.

 Eventually, each of the successor states adopted the dominant religion of the local populations: the Mongol-ruled Chinese Yuan dynasty in the East (originally the Great Khan's domain) embraced Buddhism and Shamanism, while the three Western khanates adopted Islam.